juliuscarlo/raspberry-pi-microgrid/readme.md

 `@reboot /usr/bin/python3 /home/pi/raspberry-pi-microgrid/gridcontrol.py`

-Set permissions for the microgrid project, otherwise cron will not be able to run the gridcontrol:

-`chmod -R 755 raspberry-pi-microgrid/`
+## Modules

+### gridcontrol.py

+This is the entry point and controls the overall microgrid system.
+The gridcontrol needs to be started automatically at boot time.
+It can be added to the crontab.

 ### dispatcher.py